info-beamer/package-magic-video-wall/README.md

 ### Version 'pi4'

 Now compatible with the Pi4.
+In addition the way the "Camera Capture" feature is implemented has been updated and should work with recent browser versions again.

 ### Version 'incremental'